 - Exhibits and programs related to ecology and the environment

 - Key leadership positions, such as Executive Director, Director of Education and Director of Exhibits

 Montshire Legacy Circle

 The Montshire Legacy Circle was established in 2004 as a way to recognize donors who indicate that they have included the Montshire in their estate plans.
 Although no documentation is required, the Museum appreciates the opportunity to recognize individuals who have considered the Montshire in their plans.
 Donors may remain anonymous.

-An annual recognition luncheon and other activities are planned for members of the Montshire Legacy Circle.
+Occasional events and activities are planned for members of the Montshire Legacy Circle.